angrybacon/doomsday-wiki/markdown/chapters/meandeck/alternative-piles.md

 - TO
 :::

-You can also combine elements to use Teferi to bounce Strix for additional card draw.
+You can also combine elements to use Teferi to bounce Strix for additional card draw and still maintain a higher {U} Devotion.

 > PTT + {U}{B}